What Do Adverbs Modify? (+ Examples and a Quiz)

 Sentence adverbs do what they sound like they do—they modify whole sentences.

-They typically come at the beginning of a sentence, but we sometimes see them at the end or in the middle of a sentence.
+They typically come at the beginning of a sentence, but we sometimes see them at the end or in the middle.

 1) Example: Apparently, it was a great day to bump into butterflies.